SYNOPSIS

 -

 Path of the ZIP archive(s).
-If the file specification contains a wildcard, each matching file is processed in an order determined by the operating system (or file system).
-Only the file name can be a wildcard; the path itself cannot.
-Wildcard expressions are similar to egrep (regular) expressions and may contain:
+If the file specification is a wildcard, each matching file is processed in an order determined by the operating system (or file system).
+Only the filename can be a wildcard; the path itself cannot.
+Wildcard expressions are similar to Unix egrep (regular) expressions and may contain:

-matches any single character found inside the brackets; ranges are specified by a beginning character, a hyphen, and an ending character.
-If an exclamation point or a caret (! or ^) follows the left bracket, then the range of characters within the brackets is complemented (that is, anything except the characters inside the brackets is considered a match).
+- [...] matches any single character found inside the brackets; ranges are specified by a beginning character, a hyphen, and an ending character.
+If an exclamation point or a caret (`!' or `^') follows the left bracket, then the range of characters within the brackets is complemented (that is, anything except the characters inside the brackets is considered a match).
+To specify a verbatim left bracket, the three-character sequence ``[[]'' has to be used.

-If no matches are found, the specification is assumed to be a literal file name; and if that also fails, the suffix .zip is appended.
-Note that self-extracting ZIP files are supported; just specify the .exe suffix (if any) explicitly.
+(Be sure to quote any character that might otherwise be interpreted or modified by the operating system, particularly under Unix and VMS.)
+If no matches are found, the specification is assumed to be a literal filename; and if that also fails, the suffix .zip is appended.
+Note that self-extracting ZIP files are supported, as with any other ZIP archive; just specify the .exe suffix (if any) explicitly.

 - [file(s)]

-An optional list of archive members to be processed.
+- An optional list of archive members to be processed, separated by spaces.
+(VMS versions compiled with VMSCLI defined must delimit files with commas instead.)
 Regular expressions (wildcards) may be used to match multiple members; see above.
 Again, be sure to quote expressions that would otherwise be expanded or modified by the operating system.

 -1 -